-Hold MENU, and select Map.
+From the watch face, hold MENU, and select Map.

 Orientation: Sets the orientation of the map.
 The North Up option shows north at the top of the screen.
 The Track Up option shows your current direction of travel at the top of the screen.